rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.39 Name of distributor in more than one language or script

-<a name="5.27.39.1">5.27.39.1</a>  If the Name of distributor appears in more than one language or script, transcribe the name in the language or script of the Title proper as Name of distributor.
+<a name="5.27.39.1">5.27.39.1</a>  If the Name of distributor appears in more than one language or script, transcribe the name in the language or script of the [Title proper](/DCRMR/title/Title-proper/] as Name of distributor.
 If this criterion does not apply, transcribe the name that appears first.
 Transcribe the remaining distributor name(s) as [Parallel names of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/).
 For transposed elements, always make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source (see [5.285.34.7](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.34.7)).

 >Example:
 >Name of distributor: <CITE>Prostant apud S. Baker, T. Cadell, D. Wilson, G. Nicol, et J. Murray</CITE>